-The process of new crop cultivation is in The new crop is only expected in June.
-Till progress, though it is difficult to predict the volumes that will be produced.
+The process of new crop cultivation is in progress, though it is difficult to predict the volumes that will be produced.
 Good quality blue chamomile oil is available in limited quantity.
 Inferior quality oils are flooding the market and are being sold at low prices.